yi15922/Pokemon_Classifier_CNN/README.md

 Thomas Himblot for providing us with a framework for the augmentation script!

 Created by: Marc Chmielewski, Andrew Sander, and Yi Chen (Duke, 2022)

+Note: This repository is a re-upload because I worked on this from my other account, but I couldn't migrate that repo to this account for some reason.
+You can see the original repo here: https://github.com/blucifer22/catchem-all